Cathy's Gluten Free

 How do you fix broken mayonnaise?

 If your mayonnaise separates and does not thicken, you can rescue it!
-In a clean container with a clean whisk, mix ½ Tbsp cold water with another egg yolk.
+In a clean container with a clean whisk, mix ½ tablespoon cold water with another egg yolk.
 Add your (failed?) mayonnaise/oil mixture very, very slowly as you run the mixer or blender at low speed.
 It should thicken up for you.

 How long will homemade mayonnaise keep?